fbpx skip to Main Content

 Abby Farnham (she/her)

-Policy & Research Associate
+Assistant Director, Policy & Research

 Before joining MFT in 2016, Abby worked in both the community planning and anti-hunger fields.
 She attended the University of Vermont for Environmental Studies, and earned a graduate degree in Urban and Environmental Policy and Planning from Tufts University.
 Abby grew up in Waldo County, exploring the woods and fields with her brothers, and enjoys any chance to experience new parts of Maine.